houstonhaynes/AD4SDocs/00 The Antifragile Antimanifesto.md

 ## The Radical Transition: From Thought Leadership to Thought Partnership

 We're experiencing a radical transition in the field of technology.
-The era of the guru is ending—the expert who can stand on a conference stage and pronounce universal truths about software development.
+The era of the guru is ending, the expert who can stand on a conference stage and pronounce universal truths about software development.
 The complexity of modern systems has outgrown any individual's capacity to fully comprehend it.

-In place of the guru, we need thought partners—people who can think with us, not for us.
+In place of the guru, we need thought partners, people who can think with us, not for us.
 People who bring their experience and insight but recognize the uniqueness of each context.
 This transition demands a fundamental shift in how we approach knowledge sharing in our industry.

 Rather than seeking simple answers in manifestos, we need a rubric to help us ask better questions.
 Rather than one-size-fits-all methodologies, we need adaptable approaches that recognize the diversity of problems we face.
-Rather than platitudes, we need patterns—recognizable solutions to common problems that can be adapted to specific needs.
+Rather than platitudes, we need patterns, recognizable solutions to common problems that can be adapted to specific needs.

 ## The Antifragile Alternative